0xPARC/0xparc-intro-book/easy/src/kzg.typ

 #import "preamble.typ":*

-= Kate-Zaverucha-Goldberg (KZG) commitments <kzg>
+= KZG commitments <kzg>

-== Pitch: KZG lets you commit a polynomial and reveal individual values

-The goal of the KZG commitment schemes is to have the following API:
+The goal of a _polynomial commitment scheme_ is to have the following API:

 - Peggy has a secret polynomial $P(X) in FF_q [X]$.
 - Peggy sends a short "commitment" to the polynomial (like a hash).